 The system itself is also extremely complicated and no English service is provided.
 Even though Duozone delivers a wide range of features in relation to accounting and tax it mainly focuses on the preparation of tax documentation.
 Ironically, you cannot directly file tax returns via Duozone to the Korean tax authorities though.
 So in the end a tax advisor needs to review the returns to make sure they are compliant with the constantly changing tax laws.

-Outsource Your Korean Payroll To The Korean Tax Experts
+Outsource Your Korean Payroll Services To The Korean Tax Experts

-We make sure you pay everything you have to – and not one won more!
-If you’re looking for proactive accountants who will save you from having to pay penalties, get in touch with us today.
+We make sure you pay everything you have to — and not one won more!
+If you’re looking for proactive accountants who will save you from having to pay penalties, see our Korean payroll services page or get in touch with us today.